 - Additional folders: FSLogix provides the ability to extend user profiles to include additional folders.

 Since the acquisition, Microsoft started replacing existing user profile solutions, like UPD, with FSLogix profile containers.

 Azure Files integration with Azure Active Directory Domain Service

 FSLogix profile containers' performance and features take advantage of the cloud.
-On August 7th, 2019, Microsoft Azure Files announced the general availability of Azure Files authentication with Azure Active Directory Domain Service (AD DS).
-By addressing both cost and administrative overhead, Azure Files with Azure AD DS Authentication is a premium solution for user profiles in the Windows Virtual Desktop service.
+On August 7th, 2019, Microsoft Azure Files announced the general availability of Azure Files authentication with Azure Active Directory Domain Service (Azure AD DS).
+By addressing both cost and administrative overhead, Azure Files with Azure AD DS Authentication is a premium solution for user profiles in the Azure Virtual Desktop service.

-Windows Virtual Desktop offers full control over size, type, and count of VMs that are being used by customers.
-For more information, see What is Windows Virtual Desktop?.
+Azure Virtual Desktop offers full control over size, type, and count of VMs that are being used by customers.
+For more information, see What is Azure Virtual Desktop?.

-To ensure your Windows Virtual Desktop environment follows best practices:
+To ensure your Azure Virtual Desktop environment follows best practices:

 - Azure Files storage account must be in the same region as the session host VMs.

 - Azure Files permissions should match permissions described in Requirements - Profile Containers.

 - Each host pool VM must be built of the same type and size VM based on the same master image.